plexescor/FocusFlow/README.md

 * **No telemetry** – Not a single event is sent anywhere.
 * **100% privacy-first** – Designed from the ground up to respect your focus and your data.

-FocusFlow is for those who **want control over their digital self**, without sacrificing privacy or performance.
+ViraChrono is for those who **want control over their digital self**, without sacrificing privacy or performance.

 ---